 Gilgo Beach suspect Rex Heuermann ‘a demon that walks amongst us’, police say

-The Suffolk County Police Commissioner Rodney Harrison also said that Mr Heuermann was ‘a predator that ruined families’.
+Suffolk County Police Commissioner Rodney Harrison also said that Heuermann was ‘a predator that ruined families’.

 The Gilgo Beach serial killer had previously been linked to as many as 11 victims discovered more than a decade ago in Suffolk County.